HIST 407/507:

 Therefore, every member of the research group (especially the interlocutors) should prepare themselves to participate in group discussions.

-Interlocutors should also look up their presenter's topic in MERSH
+Interlocutors might also look up their presenter's topic in MERSH

-or one of the reference monographs before the meeting,
+or one of the major reference works and textbooks before the meeting,

-better to carry out their leadership role in discussion.
+better to carry out their role as leader of the group discussion.

-When we discuss the work of fellow researchers, we can use that set of critical questions we used for the early monograph reports.
+When we discuss the work of fellow researchers, we can use that set of critical questions defined earlier in this syllabus [ID].

 Our purpose is to learn from the presenter and to contribute to the progress of the presenter